 The Woodlouse also likes wall paper and we've seen a few cases where expensive wall paper has been devoured by large populations.

 What we usually see is dead woodlice that have been unable to find shelter once emerging into our heated and poorly ventilated homes.
 Most cannot tolerate dry environments, but in other parts of the world, woodlice have qualities that help them survive hostile, warm environments with ease.

 Do Woodlice Bite?

-No - Woodlice do not bite so don't worry, you are quite safe.
+No - Woodlice do not bite and are not harmful to humans although you wouldnt want to eat a woodlouse.
+Please don't worry, you are quite safe.